-- 17. The primary role of management is to carry out and manage the company's activities in a manner consistent with the business strategy, risk appetite, remuneration and other policies approved by the board. - (i) The board shall provide direction and oversight of senior management.
-Senior management consists of a core group of individuals responsible for the sound and prudent day-to day management of the company. - (ii) The Chief Executive Officer (CEO) or the Managing Director shall:
+- 17. The primary role of management is to manage the company in a manner consistent with the business strategy, risk appetite, and other policies approved by the board.
+The board shall provide direction and oversight of senior management.
+Senior management consists of a core group of individuals responsible for the sound and prudent day-to day management of the company. - (i) An Executive shall: - a. head the management team and shall be charged with the overall responsibility for the management team and all employees and the operations of the business. - b. in the performance of his role foster a business culture that is a true representation of the company's own culture, values and norms and of the Board's standards. - c. have the requisite experience and competence for the successful performance of his role and responsibilities. - d. shall not be appointed as Chairman of the Board. - (ii) Members of the management team shall: - a. have the necessary experience, competencies and integrity to manage the business and people under their supervision. - b. establish a management structure that promotes accountability and transparency throughout the company. - c. be consistent with the direction given by the board and shall implement business strategies to achieve business goals.

-- a. head the management team and shall be charged with the overall responsibility for the management team and all employees and the operations of the business. - b. in the performance of his role foster a business culture that is a true representation of the company's own culture, values and norms and of the Board's standards. - c. have the requisite experience and competence for the successful performance of his role and responsibilities. - (iii) Members of the management team shall: - a. have the necessary experience, competencies and integrity to manage the business and people under their supervision. - b. establish a management structure that promotes accountability and transparency throughout the company. - c. be consistent with the direction given by the board and shall implement business strategies to achieve business goals, - 18.
-Management shall take measures to ensure company compliance with applicable laws regulations and internal policies.
+18. Management shall take measures to ensure company compliance with applicable laws regulations and internal policies.